 Diwali is a very special day for millions of Indians living all over the world, because the day will witness the coming together of Indians as one single community in celebrating their grand festival, Diwali.
-People start preparing for the celebrations a few weeks in advance but as the day approaches it becomes important to register a few important tips to keep it safe, enjoyable and in the end be healthy .
+People start preparing for the celebrations a few weeks in advance, but as the day approaches it becomes essential to register a few important tips to enjoy the festivities without compromising our health.

-Sweets are hard to resist and during Diwali, when there is plenty of colorful sweets everywhere, it becomes even harder to resist.
-But we should also remember the fact that Indians are prone to diabetes and so it is always advisable to keep the intake of sugar and starch to its minimal.
+1. Sweets are hard to resist and during Diwali, when there is plenty of colorful sweets everywhere, it becomes even harder to resist.
+Remember the fact that Indians are genetically prone to diabetes and so it is always advisable to keep the intake of sugar and starch minimal.

-- It is also advisable to stay away from sweets that use chemical preservatives, because the intake of such preservatives can cause damage to our kidneys and liver.
-It can also cause asthma attacks and cancer.
+2. Stay away from sweets that use chemical preservatives, because the intake of such preservatives can cause damage to our kidneys and liver.
+Chemical preservatives can cause cancer and trigger asthma symptoms.

-- It is important to avoid sweets that have silver coating.
-Because such foils are often adulterated by aluminum and aluminium being a hazardous metal can accumulate in our body tissues and can also enter the brain.
+3. Avoid sweets that have ‘silver’ coating.
+Such foils are often adulterated by aluminum and aluminum being a hazardous metal can accumulate in our body tissues and can also enter the brain.

-- While using explosives we are definitely faced with the risk of burn injuries and so a few precautions are necessary.
-Always wear slippers while dealing with explosives and never try to do anything to a cracker apart from lighting it from a safe distance and when kids are allowed to burn crackers, always make sure that it happens under an adults supervision.
+5. While using firecrackers we are definitely faced with the risk of burn injuries and so a few precautions are necessary.
+Always wear shoes during your fun time with firecrackers and never try to do anything to a firecracker apart from lighting it from a safe distance.
+Kids should be allowed to burn firecrackers only under adult supervision.

-- It is also not important to not burst crackers in crowded areas or on the roadsides, because that might prove to be dangerous for bystanders or for the passing public.
+6. Do not light firecrackers in crowded areas or on the roadsides, because that might prove to be dangerous for bystanders and the general public.

-- Wear earplugs while exposed to explosive crackers.
+7. Wear earplugs while exposed to explosive firecrackers.
 It might sound a bit fancy, but if we ignore it the excessive noise might damage our ears in the long run.

-- It is better to say ‘no’ to alcohol as any excess is easily possible on this day of celebration.
-It can not only give you a hangover but also is unsafe if you must drive your car and visit your friends and family.
+8. It is better to say ‘No’ to alcohol, as any excess is easily possible on this day of celebration.
+You can avoid a hangover and also the risk of driving while intoxicated if you must drive your car and visit your friends and family.

-- Diwali is also the festival of joy and to make it special especially if there have been any unpleasantness with your family or friends in you past.
-Shed all your inhibitions and make a fresh start.
+10. Diwali is also the festival of joy so make it special especially if there has been any unpleasantness with your family or friends in your past.
+Shed all your inhibitions and misgivings and make a fresh start.
 Wish them a ‘Happy Diwali’ and embrace them in joy.